 Phoenix Sister Cities, administered by the City of Phoenix Community and Economic Development Department International Relations Division, offers internships during the fall, spring, and summer semesters.
 Applicants should be college students with interests in non-profit agencies, event planning, international business, communications, cultural diversity, economics, art, tourism, web design, government, and public relations.
-Available internships include: Assistant to the Executive Director/ Deputy Director, Website and Newsletter Editor, Assistant to the Youth and Education Programs Manager.
+Available internships include: Assistant to the President/Vice President, Website and Newsletter Editor, Assistant to the Youth and Education Programs Manager.
 Interns may be eligible for stipends and/or credit depending on college policy and number of hours worked.
 Click here for more information.

 Click HERE for frequently asked questions about this great internship opportunity!

 Read Human Interest pieces written by past interns as their long-term project HERE (featured in the Summer '13 newsletter) and HERE (to be featured in an upcoming newsletter).

 Sarah Rutkowski is a sophomore at Arizona State University attending Barrett Honors College studying Supply Chain Management with a certificate in International Business.
 At ASU, Sarah is a member of BLAST, Barrett Leadership and Service Team, where she is the social media chair.
 Sarah is also a new member of Alpha Kappa Psi, a professional business fraternity.
 This past summer, Sarah spent four weeks studying in Prague, Czech Republic, learning about their economy and international management.
 Sarah was also a facilitator at Camp Carey, a camp for incoming freshmen at W.P.
 Carey.
 She is ecstatic to be spending her semester with Phoenix Sister Cities and is looking forward to improving her professional skills and learning more about international relations.

 Assistant to Vice President